Jabo’s Bar-Be-Q

 Seasoning: Salt, pepper, others (maybe paprika or the house rub)

 Description: Bland is the first word needed to describe these ribs.
-Was surprised they weren’t sauced, especially with being St. Louis style for bbq, but that unfortunately didn’t help its cause.
+Was surprised they weren’t sauced, especially with being St. Louis style for BBQ, but that unfortunately didn’t help its cause.
 While they looked appealing and well seasoning from the outside, they were unfortunately pretty flavorless, with minimal smoke or seasoning coming through.
 That said, they were mostly well cooked, as they were tender and had a nice meat to fat ratio, but just didn’t have enough pulled together to make it one to get again.
 Skip it

 Pulled Pork